owfm/owfm.me/src/md/developer-experience.md

 order: 3
 ---

-## StoneX, London
+## StoneX, London (2020–Present, Full Time)

-> fulltime, Nov 2020-present

-StoneX is a Fortune 100 multinational which provides commodity trading services to a wide variety of clients.
-As a member of the development team supporting the metals front office, my role has mainly been on greenfield projects developing services in support of the base- and precious-metal trading and operations staff.
+StoneX is a Fortune 100 multinational providing commodity trading services.
+As part of the metals front-office development team, I focus on greenfield projects supporting base- and precious-metal trading operations.

-### Selected projects:
+### Selected Projects

-- **Trade Execution Platform**: Primary developer on the base metal team's flagship trade execution project.
-This project will afford in-house traders as well as clients direct access to market price and trade execution facility, from within our enterprise micro-frontend platform.
-I was responsible for making a basic POC production-ready, including a large re-write of the main Java backend service, a fully-responsive and accessible redesign of the trading widget, and full-stack design and implementation of a separate "activity log" widget.
+**Forwards Pricer**: Developed a Next.js application for pricing precious metals forwards.
+Features include forward curve skew control, markup/spread curve adjustments, and interpolation for broken dates.
+I also designed and implemented an averaging and Asian swap pricer for accurately pricing more complex structures.
+This pricer is now used for deals with notional values of hundreds of millions of dollars every day and has become central to both sales and trading's pricing workflows.

+1. Next.js
+1. TypeScript
+1. Bun
+1. Websockets
+1. Redis

+**RegCap Playground**: Built a React tool allowing front office users to simulate the impact of trades on regulatory capital requirements.
+I worked closely with the treasury team and our regulatory accountants to validate this tool, and in the process identified a long-standing calculation error, fixing which led to a material improvement of our capital efficiency.

+1. React
+1. APIs

+**Trade Execution Platform**: Led development of a trade execution platform for base metals.
+I re-wrote a Java backend service that had been created as a POC, created a fully responsive and accessible trade ticket widget, and implemented an additional "activity log" widget.

 1. Java
+1. TypeScript
-1. Typescript
+1. React
 1. Lightstreamer
 1. FIX protocol
+1. Kafka

+**Credit Optimization Tool**: Created a React-based tool for visualizing credit line allocation versus revenue.
+Presented it to EXCO as a potential strategic tool for broader adoption.

 1. React
-1. Kafka

-- **Credit Optimisation Tool**: A data exploration and visualisation tool built in React/Typescript, with an express backend service acting as a cache/query layer.
-The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search, aggregation and filtering interface.
-The first phase release of this tool has been hugely successful, and I was asked to present it the CEO and executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

-1. React / Express
+1. Express
-1. Typescript
 1. Highcharts
-1. Express
-1. SQL, MongoDB, Postgres
+1. SQL

-- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our teams CI/CD pipelines.
-This improvement allowed higher fidelity unit-testing inside replica production containers, as well as adding automated SemVer management for all our microservice containers.
+**CI/CD Pipelines**: Overhauled CI/CD pipelines to enable production-like unit testing and automated semantic versioning for microservices.

 1. Azure DevOps
-2. CI/CD
-3. Docker
+1. Docker
-4. Jest

-- **Trade Blotter**: A React micro-frontend allowing the user to perform complex search queries on a trade information API, which is then presented to the user in a sortable/filterable/searchable table view.
+**Trade Blotter**: Designed a React micro-frontend for querying trade data via an API and displaying results in an interactive table.

 1. React
-1. Typescript
 1. AG-Grid

-- **SonarQube Integration**: I have overseen our team's integration with SonarQube for static code-checking and code-quality checks, incorporating it into our PR and CI/CD workflow.
+**SonarQube Integration**: Integrated SonarQube into the CI/CD workflow for static code analysis and quality checks.

-## Stylus Education, London
+## Stylus Education, London (2019–2020; 2024–Present, Freelance)

-> freelance, Jan 2019-late 2020

-As a key member of the Stylus Education team, I have built and deployed the **Node, Python and React/Redux architecture** for this London EdTech start-up.
-The company supports science, English and maths tutoring by providing students and tutors with bespoke practice exam-papers and detailed, targeted feedback reports.
-(Note: as of mid-2021, Stylus is no longer trading).
+Developed key systems for this EdTech startup supporting science, English, and math tutoring through personalized exam papers and feedback reports.

-### Services implemented:
+### Selected Projects

-- **Customer Dashboard**: Customer-facing web app for customer admins, tutors and students to monitor the completion of learning cycles, pausing service, and reviewing outcomes over time.
+**Customer Dashboard**: Built a web app for monitoring learning cycles and reviewing outcomes.

-- **In-house client**: single page web app to allow staff to monitor and execute product workflows.
-It includes a drag & drop interface for producing exam papers from the question bank, and an interface for assigning tasks to 3rd party partners.
+1. React

-1. React/Redux
+1. Redux
-2. Amplify
+1. AWS Amplify
-3. amCharts
-4. CI/CD&nbsp;with&nbsp;AWS&nbsp;Codebuild

-- **Client API**: The REST API serving the web apps.
-Exposes the interface to our database and implements the service that generates our personalised exam papers.
+**In-House Web Client**: Created an internal tool with drag-and-drop interfaces for exam paper creation and management of in-house automated workflows.

+1. React
+1. Redux

+**Client API**: Developed a REST API to generate personalized exam papers and manage data workflows.

 1. Python
-2. Serverless&nbsp;Framework
-3. Reportlab
-4. AWS&nbsp;Lambda
-5. S3
-6. API&nbsp;Gateway
-7. Cognito
+1. AWS Lambda

-- **Paper Processing Service**: a Node-based lambda service which receives PDFs via an email endpoint, parses the email and attachments, performs pdf-image conversion, OCR, and database updates.
-Implemented using [**Serverless Framework and Step Functions**.](https://medium.com/swlh/how-to-add-human-decision-making-into-automated-workflows-using-aws-step-functions-serverless-46c0a3412fe4)
+**Paper Processing Service**: Implemented a Node-based service for processing PDFs via email endpoints using OCR and database updates.

-1. Lambda
+1. Node.js
-2. Node
-3. CloudFormation
-4. Rekognition
-5. AWS Step Functions
+1. AWS Step Functions
-6. DynamoDb
-7. SES
-8. CI/CD with Seed

-## Finura Partners, London
+## Finura Partners, London (2019; 2024–2025, Freelance)

-> freelance, 2019

-This successful London financial services company employed me to streamline how their financial advisors get new business prospects into their in-house tracker.
-After consulting with them on their requirements I delivered:

-- **Frontend SPA** A web app composed of a Formik form with dynamic fields and validation schema
+Streamlined client onboarding processes for this financial services firm.

+Frontend SPA: Developed a dynamic form interface for client data entry.

 1. React
-2. Formik
+1. Formik
-3. Amplify

-- **Backend API** A REST API which securely updates their internal tracking system using the Google Apps APIs
+Backend API: Built a secure API to integrate with Google Apps for data synchronization.

+1. Python
 1. AWS Lambda
-2. API Gateway
-3. Python

-The directors reported that the app has significantly reduced both overheads and errors associated with performing the tasks manually.

-## Airtable Python Wrapper

-> open source contributor, 2020

-Through using this library for my project work I identified and implemented a way to make certain batch operations [**≈10x faster than the previous implementation**](https://github.com/gtalarico/airtable-python-wrapper/pull/88).
+## Open Source Contribution – Pyairtable (2020)

+Optimized batch operations in the Airtable Python library to [improve performance by ~10x](https://github.com/gtalarico/airtable-python-wrapper/pull/88).

 1. Python
-2. Tox
-3. Pytest